Sometimes the line between the landlord’s and tenant’s responsibilities can be skewed, have a read this article to get some clarity on the subject.

 Both landlords and tenants understanding their responsibilities will help negate future frustrations between the two parties.

 The 9 Tenant’s Responsibilities In A Rented Property?

 Responsibilities Of A Tenant

 The obligations of tenants should be set out in the tenancy agreement, of what is and isn’t permissible in the property or on its grounds.
 As well as this, there’ll be points referred to in the tenancy agreement relating to:

 - Responsibilities for rent payments made on time and in full.

 The agreed rent will be specified on the tenancy agreement, as well as the date it is due every month.
 The agreement will have been signed by the tenants as a binding document that they are obliged to stick to.

 - Responsibilities for all utility bills, including water rates and council tax.

-As the tenants live in the property and have full use of the facilities there.
-They will be responsible for the payable bills, and all suppliers should be made aware of the tenant’s details, including the date they moved in.
-This’ll absolve the landlord from needing to make any payments if the tenants don’t.
+As the tenants live in the property and have full use of the facilities there, they will be responsible for the payable bills, and all suppliers should be made aware of the tenant’s details, including the date they moved in.
+This’ll absolve the landlord from needing to make any payments if the tenants do not.